FadiAmon/qlatent/README.md

 [^6]: Trockel, M., Bohman, B., Lesure, E., Hamidi, M. S., Welle, D., Roberts, L., & Shanafelt, T. (2018).
 A brief instrument to assess both burnout and professional fulfillment in physicians: reliability and validity, including correlation with self-reported medical errors, in a sample of resident and practicing physicians.
 Academic Psychiatry, 42(1), 11-24.
 [^7]: Lazarus, R. S., & Folkman, S. (1984).
 Stress, appraisal, and coping.
 Springer publishing company.

-# The NLP Tasks Currently Supported by the "qlatent" Package
+# The NLP Tasks Currently Supported by the `qlatent` Package

 The "qlatent" package supports the following types of NLP tasks:
 - MLM